taolicd/taolicd.github.io/_posts/blog/2016-04-09-Randomstuff.markdown

 use_math: false
 ---

 I finally decided to give LaTex a try as a tool for resume writing.
-I got some templates from the internet and played around.
-The result is not bad.:-)
+I got some templates from the Internet and played around.
+The result is quite acceptable.

-After I created the laTex file, I then used pandoc to generate a Word version.
+After creating the LaTex file, I used [pandoc](http://pandoc.org/) to generate a Word version.

 [My CV in LaTex](https://github.com/taolicd/taolicd.github.io/blob/master/download/CV_tao.tex)